Here at Owen Barry we really love and appreciate beautiful skins.

-ALL of the skins we use are 100% a bi-product of the food industry, the animals are farmed carefully for the food industry.
+ALL of the skins we use are 100% a by-product of the food industry, the animals are farmed carefully for the food industry.

-I am always very proud of the work leather technicians produce, without these experts the skins from the food industry would be pretty ugly and only go into land fill, but nowadays WITHOUT the use of any heavy or dirty chemicals our tannery specialists are able to turn an ugly bi-product into something that is beautiful, comfortable , practical, bio degradable and much sought after.
+I am always very proud of the work leather technicians produce, without these experts the skins from the food industry would be pretty ugly and only go into landfill, but nowadays without the use of any heavy or dirty chemicals, our tannery specialists are able to turn an ugly by-product into something that is beautiful, comfortable, practical, biodegradable and much sought after.

 Scroll down to find out more about the different types of skins we use at Owen Barry.

 Sheepskins are explained first, our Leathers are further down, please keep scrolling!
 And at the very end our very firm stance on exotic (fur) skins.

 For our clothing & accessories collection and our lifestyle, rug & beanbag collection - our main resources are Sheep and Lambskins, these skins are 100% a by-product from the meat industry, nearly all sheep are farmed for their meat, in many cases, even the wool fleece is harvested from an animal that has been bred for the food chain.